reef-technologies/handbook/README.md

 When there is no task for you among commercial projects, don't worry - before someone finds a task for you, you can work on opensource projects and get paid for it!
 Opensource is a "default" project for all coders and generally has lower priority than commercial projects.
 However, sometimes there may be no tasks for you  in any commercial project, so then you have something to fall back on.
 That is usually the case in the first couple of days of you working with us, while we're still taking care of some formalities.

 The time spent on opensource development should be billed on `RT / opensource development`.
-If you find some interesting opensource projects, don't be shy and let us know more on the `#opensource-candidates` channel on Slack.
+If you find some interesting opensource projects, don't be shy and speak out, we are always on a lookout for something to contribute to.

 When you start working on an opensource project, make sure that it is forked on our github.
-If it's not, post a request on `#opensource-operations`.
+If it's not, get someone to make a RT fork.
 Then, create a branch for your change and develop your changes there.
 When finished, ask other company developers for review.
 Finally, when the review is done, submit a pull request to the original project repository (we call it "upstream").
-Because this code is opensourced and public, we want to ensure the best possible quality of the code that members of our company release.
+Because this code is opensourced and public, we want to ensure the best possible quality of the code that members of our company submit for merging.

-We often have two forks, one private (`reef-technologies/foobar-priv`) and one public (`reef-technologies/foobar`).
-That is so that we can teach junior developers in a safe environment, where they can receive a lot of comments in the early phases of their first pull requests.
-When the PR is ready, we push the branch to the public fork and make a PR to upstream from there.

 ## Workspace safety

-All data related to the company **must** be stored in a virtual machine, and its image **must** be stored on an encrypted volume.
+All data related to the company **must** be stored on encrypted media (usually in a virtual machine which has its image stored on an encrypted volume, but dual boot with full disk encryption is also allowed).
 This practice prevents potential data leaks, i.e. if your computer get stolen.
-There are a few exceptions, you will read about them later on.
+There are a couple exceptions, you will read about them later on.

 You should already have an email account in the `reef.pl` domain.
-Only ever use this email address (and the associated accounts) on the virtual machine - this way your private and work accounts will never mix access or customer data.
+Only ever use this email address (and the associated accounts) on secure environment (VM/dual boot) - this way your private and work accounts will never mix access or customer data.

+2FA is mandatory everywhere it is possible to use it (more explanation below).
+We recommend Twilio's [Authy](https://authy.com/) because it has a pin code and e2e encrypted cloud backup.

 The relatively high security level we keep allows us to work for financial institutions and, in general, institutions that treat their security seriously.
 Funny story moment: Pawel talked to a bank once, and they wanted him to work on site.
-Pawel described our security model and when he finished, an engineer from the bank said: "They have more security at their home offices than we have here!".
+Pawel described our security model and when he finished, an engineer from the bank said: "They have more security at their homes than we have at the office!".
 The manager looked at the engineer and he was not happy. ;)

-UPDATE: A fully encrypted laptop computer of one of our developers has been stolen from his bag while he was on a train, returning from a conference.
+UPDATE: A fully encrypted laptop of our senior developer has been stolen from his bag while he was on a train, returning from a conference in late 2017.
 Spooky.

 # Environment preparation